lailaCivatti/carousel/README.md

 # This is an image carousel

-Here are some of the things I want it to do:
+Here are some of the things I want to do with it:

 1. make design responsive
 2. Have a call to action on each card, maybe pretending to be a travel website?